electron/website/blog/introducing-api-history.md

 which versions a feature is present in (thanks Samuel Attard [(@MarshallOfSound)](https://github.com/MarshallOfSound) for the suggestion!).

-### Usage/style Guide
+### Usage/style guide

 I added a usage/style guide dedicated to writing API history documentation for new features.
 I described proper usages of the YAML schema in detail, provided typical/useful examples, etc. You can find it [here](https://github.com/electron/electron/blob/main/docs/styleguide.md#api-history).

-### Migration Guide
+### Migration guide

-Since existing API's have to be migrated to the new documentation system, I created a migration guide.
+Since existing APIs have to be migrated to the new documentation system, I created a migration guide.
 It features the typical steps of what a developer has to do when migrating old APIs: looking through breaking changes, browsing through the past releases, maybe looking through old commits, etc.